ClickCease

 Visit our page for further information if you’re considering an IVA or Bankruptcy.

-An IVA is a 5 year contract which involves you paying back part of your debts over a set period of time, which legally protects your assets.
+Usually, an IVA is a 5 year contract which involves you paying back part of your debts over a set period of time, which legally protects your assets.

 A Debt Relief Order (DRO) is much shorter, lasting 12 months.
 However, it is intended for those with little to no assets and with low affordability.